schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## Reddit
 Wanted a language with a type system
-> Types serve as documentation at the micro-level, help ensure correctness (to a certain degree), and most importantly, make <span class="orange">refactoring code less stressful</span>.
+> Types serve as documentation at the micro-level, help ensure correctness..., and make <span class="orange">refactoring code less stressful</span>.

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)